Want the best steam generator iron? Quick, simple guide!

-Ok, so you understand WHY you want a steam generator iron, but now you’re looking at all of the options wondering what is the best?
-There are lots of different steam generator iron products ranging in cost from as low as £30 to as high as £300 (yikes) with an average price of around £150.
+Ok, so you understand WHY you want one, but now you’re looking at all of the options wondering what is the best?
+There are lots of different options ranging in cost from as low as £30 to as high as £300 (yikes) with an average price of around £150.
 With pricing, it really all comes down to features, and the more you pay, the more you get.
 One of your first questions in all of this is probably how much you should pay for your iron?
 In my view, the pricing can be split into three groups:

 Low Range (up to £75)

-There are a few low budget steam iron options starting from as little as £29.99 which are available but I would exercise caution when going this low with cost.
-Having scoured online for a decent low budget steam iron, my advice would just be to avoid the super cheap steam generator models.
-The reviews tend to suggest that, while some may be able to get by with a cheaper steam iron, the quality and performance of the steam generator just doesn’t come close to matching their more expensive counterparts.
+There are a few low budget options starting from as little as £29.99 which are available but I would exercise caution when going this low with cost.
+Having scoured online for a decent low budget product, my advice would just be to avoid the super cheap models.
+The reviews tend to suggest that, while some may be able to get by with a cheaper product, the quality and performance of the product just doesn’t come close to matching their more expensive counterparts.

 This price range, in my opinion, is going to give you the best bang for your buck.
-If the thought of spending a ton of money on a steam iron makes your stomach turn, but you’d still like the features and functionality of a top quality steam iron then this is an excellent price point to aim for.
-In all honesty, unless you spend a ton of time ironing for a big family you don’t need a more expensive steam iron, but it is important to note that you will DEFINITELY miss out on some of the extra functionality and features of a steam generator discussed in the features section below.
+If the thought of spending a ton of money makes your stomach turn, but you’d still like the features and functionality of a top quality model then this is an excellent price point to aim for.
+In all honesty, unless you spend a ton of time ironing for a big family you don’t need a more expensive model, but it is important to note that you will DEFINITELY miss out on some of the extra functionality and features discussed in the features section below.

 Your top range is the creme de la creme, the best out there.
-I saw a great review of one of the Philips steam irons on amazon calling it the “Porche of steam Irons” and this is a pretty decent description of what you’re going to get with any steam iron in this price range.
-At the end of the day, some things you will just benefit from paying more for, and a top quality steam iron is a product where you will definitely notice the difference due to how often you will use it.
-A higher quality steam iron will work better, last longer, and could even save you money if you buy a budget steam iron which breaks down quicker.
+I saw a great review of one of the Philips models on amazon calling it the “Porche of steam Irons” and this is a pretty decent description of what you’re going to get with any product in this price range.
+At the end of the day, some things you will just benefit from paying more for, and with a top quality product where you will definitely notice the difference due to how often you will use it.
+A higher quality unit will work better, last longer, and could even save you money if you buy a budget option which breaks down quicker.

-Worth paying extra money for the best performing steam iron, but something available for everyone’s budget.
-I’m old fashioned, and when I saw that steam irons could cost as much as £300, I could not for the life of me understand why UNTIL I bought my first steam generator iron.
+Worth paying extra money for the best performing product, but something available for everyone’s budget.
+I’m old fashioned, and when I saw that irons could cost as much as £300, I could not for the life of me understand why UNTIL I bought one.

-You have a number of different options to consider when it comes to features which your steam iron will have.
+You have a number of different options to consider when it comes to features.

 Automatic Shut Off